HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-02-blockchain-as-a-data-structure.md

 Ok, that was a lot.
 We hope you're still with us.
 This passage referred to many concepts already introduced in our Advanced Section.
 To develop a thorough understanding of blockchain technology, and this is what the Expert Section is aiming for, we need to bring the individual concepts together and understand their relation.

 Transactions, being the basic building block of a blockchain, are an example of this.
 First, an understanding of the **UTXO model** is necessary that makes up the accounting scheme used in most cryptocurrencies.
 Second, to understand the *ownable* part of the data on a blockchain one needs to understand the basic principles of **public-key cryptography**: private keys, public keys, addresses and digital signatures.
 Each *tx\_ in* includes a signature that authorizes spending and each newly created output *tx\_ out* includes information about what a signature needs to look like in order to authorize its spending later on.
 We will take an in depth look at generating and verifying digital signatures in our **chapter on PKC**.

-In the last chapter of the Expert Section we will also take a look at **Script** which can be understood as a very simple programming language that is used by the bitcoin client to handle transactions and data in general.
+In the last chapter of the Expert Section we will also take a look at *Script* which is a simple scripting system that is used by the bitcoin client to handle transactions and data in general.

 ### Summary